MoienTajik/moientajik.github.io/content/posts/2018-11-12-AspNetCore-API-Versioning/index.md

 description: "API Versioning in ASP.NET Core"
 imageUrl: "/img/posts/2018-11-12-AspNetCore-API-Versioning/ApiVersioning.png"
 weight: 1
+summary: "This article guides on implementing API versioning in ASP.NET Core, highlighting its simplicity compared to ASP.NET Web API.
+It covers installing the `Microsoft.AspNetCore.Mvc.Versioning` package, setting up default versioning, and various versioning methods including **URL path segment** and **header versioning**. <br><br> The article also discusses deprecating older API versions and excluding specific controllers from versioning using the `ApiVersionNeutral` attribute.
+The process is illustrated with concise examples and code snippets, offering a practical approach to API versioning in ASP.NET Core applications."
 ---

 You probably read about the [requirements](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md?WT.mc_id=-blog-scottha#12-versioning) for using API versioning.
 As we know, implementing versioning in ASP.NET Web API was a difficult and time-consuming task.
 However, in ASP.NET Core, all those steps can be done in a single line, which we will discuss below.